22 Jun Saint Alban, Protomartyr

 In art, St Alban is represented, sometimes in civil and sometimes in military dress, bearing the palm of martyrdom and a sword, or a cross and a sword.

-Image: The martyrdom of St. Alban from a 13th Century manuscript of The Life of St. Alban (5)
+Image: Heraclius takes down St. Alban's head from a 13th Century manuscript of The Life of St. Alban (5)